MicroEJ/docs/PlatformDeveloperGuide/watchdog.rst

 		TimerTask checkpointTask = new TimerTask() {

-			private final int taskID = Watchdog.registerCheckpoint();
+			private final int checkpointId = Watchdog.registerCheckpoint();

 			@Override
 			public void run() {
             // We attest our task activity using the checkpoint method.
-				Watchdog.checkpoint(this.taskID); // Since this is our only checkpoint registered, the watchdog is
+            // Since this is our only checkpoint registered, the watchdog is refreshed.
-				// refreshed.
+            Watchdog.checkpoint(this.checkpointId);
-				System.out.println("Task performed watchdog checkpoint with the ID " + this.taskID); //$NON-NLS-1$
+            System.out.println("Task performed watchdog checkpoint with the ID " + this.checkpointId); //$NON-NLS-1$
 			}
 		};